Polirurre/MIA-GAN/README.md

 4. PCA KNN
 Second axis of my MIA: This file performs a K-Nearest-Neighbor after the PCA.
 Therefore, it will find similar trajectories between the datasets and return their distance.
 Moreover, you can choose between different distance_metrics, in my case none had an edge between them.

-RouteMIA
-   6. MIN MAX:
+6. MIN MAX
         Most likelyhood classifier based on probability and a threshold
-   7. SVM:
+7. SVM
         Support Vector Machine that can use linear, polynomial or radial basis kernel classifier.
-   8. Random Forest:
+8. Random Forest
         Random Forest classifier

 I recommend if you want to mess around with the code to take a look at my paper (to be published) or a brief article that showcases this work presented in RECSI 2024